Multitude (philosophy): Early modern philosophy

-The term entered into the lexicon of early modern philosophy when it was used by thinkers like Machiavelli, Hobbes (in De Cive), and Spinoza (especially in the Tractatus Politicus or TP).
-Machiavelli and Spinoza wrote about the multitude with vacillating admiration and contempt.
-Spinoza wrote about it in a historical context of war and civil instability, which informed and motivated his work.

 Hobbes

-During the Scientific Revolution and against the English Civil War's background of personal rule, Hobbes saw the multitude as though through the mechanics of Galileo Galilei, a disorganized mass requiring the force of sovereign authority to unify.
-Hobbes theorized the multitude as a rabble that needed to enact a social contract with a monarch, thus making them a people.
-Until then, such individuals retained the capacity for political self-determination.
+Impressed by Galileo Galilei's mechanics amid the Scientific Revolution, and against the backdrop of the English Civil War, including the Personal Rule, Hobbes theorized the multitude as a disorganized mass requiring the force of sovereign authority to unify.
+He saw the multitude as a rabble that needed to enact a social contract with a monarch, thus making them a people.
+Until then, he said, such masses retained individualistic capacity for political self-determination.